Skip to content

 • secure £1.8m of new curriculum revenue funding to diversify College income and drive innovative delivery.

-An important element of our close regional working relationship within the Devon Colleges Group has been to map our curriculum across the region to ensure that there is effective curriculum coverage to meet skills needs identified through LMI and stakeholder engagement.
-As a result of this collaboration adult Apprenticeships are mapped for the region.
+The College is also a member of the Devon Colleges Group, where an important element of our close regional working relationship within the Devon Colleges Group has been to map our curriculum across the region to ensure that there is effective curriculum coverage to meet skills needs identified through LMI and stakeholder engagement.
+As a result of this collaboration Apprenticeships are mapped for the region.

 Why choose City College Plymouth?